realtechsupport/cocktail/README.md

 Cocktail is intended to facilitate collaborative inquiry.
 The large collection of parameters set in the individual modules are saved in a file such that collaborators can easily replicate a workflow.
 Cocktail can and should be combined with an external cloud storage provider to move assets out of the compute environment for storage.
 The code repository implements a solution for this issue using [pCloud](https://www.pcloud.com/).

+Here is a brief description of the steps required to get started:

 1 - VM <br>
 Create a virtual computer.
 Choose Ubuntu 18.04 LTS, with at least 16GB of RAM. <br>